GoldenSheep402/GoldenSheep402/README.md

 - Classic Music Lover
 - Like Pour-over coffee
 - Lazy
-- Want to RELAX and TRAVEL omgnononono
+- Want to RELAX and TRAVEL
 - I DON'T CARE!